9:00 - 18:30

 Statute of Frauds

-It states that certain types of contracts must be in writing and signed by the parties.
-Such contracts include: Contracts by an executor of an estate to pay debts of the estate from personal funds; Contracts by a person to guarantee the debts of another or be responsible for the tort obligations of another; Contracts for the sale of land or...
+Statute of Frauds It states that certain types of contracts must be in writing and signed by the parties.
+Such contracts include: Contracts by an executor of an estate to pay debts of the estate from personal funds; Contracts by a person to guarantee the debts of another or be responsible for the tort obligations of another; Contracts for the sale of...

 Continue reading